 Want to know more about your credit card rights?
 We’ve put together an overview of major credit card legislation, a summary of your rights under each act and a few tips on what you can do if you are having trouble making your credit card payments during times of financial hardship.

 The Coronavirus Aid, Relief and Economic Security Act, also known as the CARES Act, was passed in 2020 in response to the COVID-19 pandemic.
 The CARES Act includes many protections designed to aid consumers during a period of extreme uncertainty and evolving economic hardship, including one important consumer credit protection: the ability to take advantage of coronavirus-related hardship programs, such as credit card forbearance, without taking a hit to your credit history or credit score.

 If you participate in one of these assistance programs, your lender is required to report your account to the three credit bureaus as “current” or “in good standing” even if you are not currently making payments on your debt — as long as your account was already in good standing before the coronavirus pandemic.

 Credit CARD Act

 The Credit Card Accountability Responsibility and Disclosure Act, commonly referred to as the Credit CARD Act, is one of the biggest credit reform bills in recent history.
 Passed in 2009, the Credit CARD Act provides a number of consumer credit protections, including:

-- Interest rate protections: Creditors must provide consumers with 45 days’ notification before increasing interest rates and can only increase interest rates on existing balances in certain situations (such as when a zero percent intro APR ends).
+- Interest rate protections: Creditors must provide consumers with a notification 45 days before increasing interest rates and can only increase interest rates on existing balances in certain situations (such as when a zero percent intro APR offer ends).

 - Fee protections: Creditors can only charge one over-limit fee per billing cycle and are limited in the number and amount of late fees they can charge.